-AAAAAAnnnnd: make sure you check out the handy cheat sheet I made to help you remember all the ways you can make it easy, clear, and strong.
+Make sure you check out the handy cheat sheet I made to help you remember all the ways you can tweak your application to make it easy, clear, and strong.
 Just enter your email address right below and it's all yours.

 Make It Easy

 One of the best things you can do as a grant writer is to think about your reader.
 We've talked about this one before.
 It's REALLY important in grant writing.
 It's a way to do some of the work for them.
 There are two parts to this: don't annoy your reader, and do some of the thinking for them.

 So how do you do that?
 Remember that the people reading your proposal are human beings with lives and stresses and possibly dozens of other proposals to read.
 People are busy and tired.
 It takes WORK to read a grant proposal.
 So make it easy for them by not pissing them off, and by taking some of the work out of their hands.
 These four tips are a good start:

 1. Use blank space between paragraphs to keep it easy on the eyes

 Nobody wants to read a wall of text.
 NOBODY.
 Especially people who have to read possibly a dozen proposals that might all look like walls of text.
 So make it easier for them by giving their eyes a break.
 Resist the urge to fill up ALL the space you're given in your proposal.
 It'll be more work to make your writing more concise, but giving your reader's eyes a break will pay off.
 At the very least, you won't irritate the crap out of them.

 2. Use bold text and headings to pass the 'skim test'